AAGaming138/Cat-Page/README.md

 Windows Users:\
 You must have pyperclip installed.
-If not visit https://pypi.org/project/pyperclip/ and download it, or simply do pip install pyperclip in the terminal.
+If not visit https://pypi.org/project/pyperclip/ and download it, or simply do "pip install pyperclip" in the terminal.

 To run the program, navigate to this directory via the terminal and simply type in "python window.py"